- Office of the Dean

 • Students with only student teaching, internship, or practicum to be completed may be granted permission to participate in the commencement ceremony preceding their final term.

-Those who qualify for participation in a commencement ceremony by exceptionality must complete a request form available from Amy Annis, Lumpkin Hall 4815, prior to the following deadlines:
+Those who qualify for participation in a commencement ceremony by exceptionality must complete a request form, (Exceptionality Request Form), prior to the following deadlines:

 Regardless of participation in a commencement ceremony, no student will be certified for graduation and awarded a degree and diploma until the college certification officer has provided the Office of the Registrar with official verification of the completion of all degree requirements.

-A: After all graduation requirements have been verified by the college certification officer, the student's official diploma is mailed to the student, at the address indicated on the Application/ Reapplication for Graduation, approximately 6-8 weeks after the semester ends.
-Inquires concerning diplomas should be directed to the Office of the Registrar at (217) 581-3511.
+A: The Registrar's Office will mail diplomas approximately 6-8 weeks after the term ends.
+Inquiries concerning diplomas should be directed to the Office of the Registrar at (217) 581-3511.